yt-project/unyt/paper/paper.md

 spacecraft control software [@nasa1999].

-The `unyt` library is designed both to aid quick calculations at an interactive python prompt and to be tightly integrated into a larger Python application or library.
+The `unyt` library is designed both to aid quick calculations at an interactive Python prompt and to be tightly integrated into a larger Python application or library.
 The top-level `unyt` namespace ships with a large number of predefined units and physical constants to aid setting up quick calculations without needing to look up unit data or the value of a physical constant.
-Using the `unyt` library as an interactive calculation aid only requires knowledge of basic Python syntax and awareness of a few of the methods of the `unyt_array` class - for example, the `unyt_array.to()` method to convert data to a different unit.
-As the complexity of the usage increases, `unyt` provides a number of optional features to aid these cases, including custom unit registries containing both predefined physical units as well as user-defined units, built-in output to disk via the pickle protocol and to HDF5 files using the h5py library [@h5py], and round-trip converters for unit objects defined by other popular Python unit libraries.
+Using the `unyt` library as an interactive calculation aid only requires knowledge of basic Python syntax and awareness of a few of the methods of the `unyt_array` class — for example, the `unyt_array.to()` method to convert data to a different unit.
+As the complexity of the usage increases, `unyt` provides a number of optional features to aid these cases, including custom unit registries containing both predefined physical units as well as user-defined units, built-in output to disk via the pickle protocol and to HDF5 files using the `h5py` library [@h5py], and round-trip converters for unit objects defined by other popular Python unit libraries.

 Physical units in the `unyt` class are defined in terms of the dimensions of the unit, a string representation, and a floating point scaling to the MKS unit